 The Hargrett Library collections housed at UGA's Special Collection Library focus on Georgia history and culture, holding rare books, historical manuscripts, photographs, maps, broadsides, and UGA archives & records.

 14-minute clip of a color amateur film of scenes around Athens, circa 1947.

 The Big Campus

 Welcome to the University of Georgia circa 1951!
-This color film showcases the campus, downtown Athens, classes, and building projects at the University from over a half century ago.
+This collection of online films includes a color film showcasing the campus, downtown Athens, and building projects at the University from over a half century ago.

 United States Historical Census Browser

 Historical demographic, economic, and social data for each state and county from 1790 to 1960.
 Types of data available vary from decade to decade.

 Cooperation Marked Early Days of Churches in Clarke County